shawnbarton/support-stories/Case 0001 - SuperMicro X10DRU-i+ and AOC-SLG3-2M2 Compatibility.md

 I was able to add NVMe drivers to the latest BIOS.
 Afterwards, I was able to boot from the NVMe drives on the add-in card.
 They now work as expected.

-You can either roll your own BIOS modification, as described below, or use my modified file.
+You can either roll your own BIOS modification, as described below, or [use my modified file which you can find in this repository's Releases](https://github.com/shawnbarton/tech-cases/releases/tag/Case0001).

 **This modified BIOS file is provided solely as a convenience for you.
 I will provide no warranty for it or any resulting issues.
 You are choosing to use this file entirely AT YOUR OWN RISK.**